murisfurder/heracles/README.rst

 of already built configuration file parsers, you can view `the full list of builtin parsers at augeas.net <http://augeas.net/stock_lenses.html>`_.

+Heracles is open source, you can download it at http://github.com/llou/heracles

 ------
 Status
 ------